-‘Flop Or Flop’ Split: The Divorce Too Much For Christina And Tarek’s Daughter?
+‘Flop Or Flop’ Split: Is Divorce Too Much For Christina And Tarek’s Daughter?

-As HGTV Flip or Flop fans know, Christina El Moussa privately separated from Tarek back in May of last year.
-Considering how public their separation and divorce has been it has left many fans wondering – how has the split affected their children?
+As HGTV’s Flip or Flop fans know, Christina El Moussa privately separated from Tarek back in May of last year.
+Considering how public their separation and divorce has been, it has left many fans wondering – how has the split affected their children?

-During an interview with PEOPLE for a decent cover story, Christina opened up about how difficult it was to explain the split to Taylor – their 6-year-old daughter.
-The Flip or Flop explained that they “tried to be really vague” when explaining the split to their daughter.
+During an interview with People for a decent cover story, Christina opened up about how difficult it was to explain the split to Taylor – their 6-year-old daughter.
+The Flip or Flop star explained that they “tried to be really vague” when explaining the split to their daughter.

 “We’re always remodeling our house or the yard, so when I moved out with the kids temporarily, we didn’t really get into it, and she didn’t ask.”

-Until the Flip or Flip couple decided their split was not temporary and reconciliation was not in the cards – they decided they needed to explain what was going on to their daughter.
+Until the Flip or Flip couple decided their split was not temporary and reconciliation was not in the cards, they decided they needed to explain what was going on to their daughter.
 Christina recalled the moment their 6-year-old daughter stated to ask about the split and the heartbreaking conversation she had to have.

 “Taylor asked if we could get back together.
 We had to explain that sometimes couples get divorced but that she and Brayden are our No. 1 priority.
 We’ll always be a family.”

-Considering their son Brayden is just a year old, the Flip or Flop couple have not had to sit down and have the same heartbreaking conversation with him that they had to have with their daughter about the split.
+Considering their son, Brayden, is just a year old, the Flip or Flop couple have not had to sit down and have the same heartbreaking conversation with him that they had to have with their daughter about the split.

 Similar Stories About Flip or Flop On Inquisitr